 Copper Penny Liner

-A brown liner with a metallic finish is a better natural-looking alternative to the traditional black liner.
+A brown liner with a metallic finish is a better, natural-looking alternative to the traditional black liner.
 This coppery brown liner with soft metallic shimmer really brings out the bride’s blue eyes.
+Paired with subtle gold shadow, this French bride's eyes are practically incandescent for her chateau wedding.

 Winged Smokey Eye